How to spend one day in Bratislava with kids

 If you don’t plan on doing anything else during your one day in Bratislava, then make sure you visit Bratislava Castle.

-Perched on a hill overlooking the Old Town and Danube river, there are several routes to get to the castle.
-You can walk the road or take bus number 203 or 207 from the Old Town.
+You can walk the road or take a bus from the Old Town.
 Or, we enjoyed walking up through the narrow streets and steps – much more fun with kids and more to see.

 There are 4 entrance gates to the castle – we walked up via Castle Hill which gave us beautiful views across the Old Town.
 It’s also a lovely green space for kids to run around and climb along castle walls.